LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 published: false
 ---

 One of the long-running Libraries Hacked projects is a library finder.
-This uses data from Plymouth Libraries on library locations, to explore how these could be presented online.
+This uses data from Plymouth Libraries on library locations to explore how these can be presented online.
 You can play with it and see [it in action here](https://plymouth.librarydata.uk).

 Plymouth Libraries release [various datasets about their service](https://www.plymouth.gov.uk/libraries/aboutlibraryservice/librarydata) as open data.
 The Council also held a library themed [DataPlay event](http://www.dataplymouth.co.uk/articles/data-play-9-itinerary), inviting the public to get involved with library data.